bySabi/garfio/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/bySabi/10)

-Garfio is a module composed of several submodules that try to facilitate the use of the *hookletons*.
+Garfio is a module composed of several submodules that try to facilitate the use of the _hookletons_.
 A [hookleton](https://github.com/bySabi/hookleton) is a globalized React Hook, this means that once declared its namespace it is linked to a single state.

-The `Hookleton` library includes only the minimum core code needed to maintain state synchronization between the users of the hookleton but was designed to be fully extensible.
-The submodules of `Garfio` are extensions of this code to be able to use the same hookleton *namespace* with different states.
+The `Hookleton` library includes only the minimum core code needed to maintain state synchronization between "the users" of the hookleton, but was designed to be fully extensible.
+The submodules of `Garfio` are extensions of this code to be able to use the same hookleton _namespace_ with different states.

-*Garfio* solves the problem of namespaces using several user-selectable approaches.
+_Garfio_ solves the problem of namespaces using several user-selectable approaches.
 In the future, more approaches could be added if relevant.

 > It is recommend take a look first to [Hookleton](https://github.com/bySabi/hookleton) package Doc

 ## Benefits

+- Small size
 - Zero dependencies (only Hookleton that depends on React Hook)
-- Small size
+- 👉 without using React Context
+- 👉 not complex user *memoizations* needed.
+Out of the box performance
 - Works in any environment that supports React Hook: _React Native_, _React Server-Side Rendering ([next.js](https://github.com/zeit/next.js/))_, _[Proto Native](https://github.com/kusti8/proton-native)_, ...

 ## Installation